awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-health-checks.md

 **To check the health of your targets using the AWS CLI**
 Use the [describe\-target\-health](https://docs.aws.amazon.com/cli/latest/reference/elbv2/describe-target-health.html) command\.
 The output of this command contains the target health state\.
 If the status is any value other than `Healthy`, the output also includes a reason code\.

+**To receive email notifications about unhealthy targets**
+Use CloudWatch alarms to trigger a Lambda function to send details about unhealthy targets\.
+For step\-by\-step instructions, see the following blog post: [Identifying unhealthy targets of your load balancer](http://aws.amazon.com/blogs/networking-and-content-delivery/identifying-unhealthy-targets-of-elastic-load-balancer/)\.

 ## Modify the Health Check Settings of a Target Group<a name="modify-health-check-settings"></a>

 You can modify the health check settings for your target group at any time\.